 - Select Boot Runner.app in /Library/PrivilegedHelperTools

 If your Macs are managed by an MDM server, you can set the Accessibility configuration key.
 See Configuration Profile Reference for more information.

 Installing Configuration Profiles

 After creating a configuration profile via the web service, export the configuration profile and apply it to all the Macs that will have Boot Runner installed.
-To install a configuration profile for Boot Runner manually, double click on the configuration profile or use the profiles command to install it.
-To install a configuration profile via the command line, use the profiles command in the Terminal application.
-More information on the profiles command can be found in the manual by opening the Terminal application and typing man profiles.
+To install a configuration profile for Boot Runner manually, double-click on the configuration profile or use the profiles command in Terminal to install it.
+More information on the profiles command can be found in the manual by typing man profiles in Terminal.